mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/02_ownership/index.md

 }
 ```

+Cloning is pretty excessive here.
+Imagine recommending a book to your friend and instead of lending it to them for the weekend, you scan it and print an exact copy.
+Not the best way to go about it, is it?
 Thankfully, Rust allows us to access a resource without becoming an owner through the use of references and the `&` operator.
 This is called a borrow.

 The adjusted code should look like this: